vibewell25/vibewell/docs/docs/guides/consolidated-implementation-guide.md

 ### Using Standardized Components

-Vibewell has standardized UI components located in `src/components/ui/`.
+VibeWell has standardized UI components located in `src/components/ui/`.
 Always use these components rather than creating duplicates.
 Key components include:

 - `Button`: Use for all actionable elements
 - `Form`: Use for all forms and form elements